Jie-Qiao/OrdCD/README.md

 # OCD

-OCD is an R package for discovering causality from observation ordinal categorical data, developed and maintained by Yang Ni at Texas A&M University.
+OCD is an R package for discovering causality from observational ordinal categorical data, developed and maintained by Yang Ni at Texas A&M University.

 The package can also be downloaded at https://web.stat.tamu.edu/~yni/files/OCD_0.2.0.tar.gz.